 Our Sunday School classes meet Sunday mornings at 9:15 am.
 We have classes for adults, youth, and children, with the purpose to help participants grow and mature as disciples of Jesus Christ.

-The Fall Quarter begins on Sunday, September 10.
+The Winter Quarter begins on Sunday, December 2.

 Children & Youth Sunday School